London Furniture Reuse & Upcycling

 Ever wondered how best to save your old sofa, kitchen table or chest of drawers from going to landfill if you live in London?
 Want to know where can you take or who can you give unwanted furniture that's too good for the dump?
-Here is our ultimate guide to everything you ever wanted to know about furniture reuse and furniture recycling in London.
+Here is our ultimate guide to everything you ever wanted to know about furniture reuse and furniture upcycling in London.

 - Ask your nearest and dearest